|Only users with the Can administer ThoughtSpot or the Can manage data privilege can create views and link them.|

 select * from RETAILAPPAREL.PUBLIC.DIM_RETAPP_PRODUCTS AS d, completing this part of the query and assigning the table an alias.

 Select Run.
 The results of your SQL query appear in the Result section.
-You can collapse or expand this section, by selecting the up and down arrows in the top right of the Results section.
+You can collapse or expand this section, by selecting the up and down arrows in the upper right of the Results section.

 The Save modal appears, and prompts you to name your SQL view.
 To improve the SQL view’s visibility, optionally add a description.